 SQN Health Analytics is designed to provide clinical professionals with an in-depth visualization of the trial process and all data collected from it.

-SQN Clinical has announced the launch of SQN Health Analytics, its new real-time analytics tool for clinical research.
-It’s designed to give clinical professionals a clear visualization of their entire trial process along with all data collection from it and can be accessed from anywhere at any time.
+SQN Clinical has announced the launch of SQN Health Analytics, its new tool for clinical research.
+The real-time analytics solution offers clear visualization of the entire trial process and its data.
+Users can access it at all times.

-The tool offers advanced filtering, the ability to drill down into specific patient records and high-level summary data.
-This gives sponsors improved control and allows them to do predictive maintenance and forecast to spot issues before they happen.
+The tool offers advanced filtering, the ability to drill down into specific patient records, and high-level summary data.
+Its real-time analytics capability improves control and facilitates predictive maintenance and forecast to spot potential issues.
 It also enables improved decision making and trial management.

-SQN Analytics is a cloud-based suite that will be integrated with SQN Health, their electronic data capture (EDC) system that includes their electronic patient reported outcomes (ePRO) app.
-Together they will provide real-time patient profiling, data review and exploratory analysis.
+The cloud-based suite integrates with SQN Health, an electric data capture (EDC) system that includes the company’s electronic patient reported outcomes (ePRO) app.
+Together, the tools will provide:

 - Exploratory analysis

 “Our analytics suite is fully integrated with our EDC and ePRO systems providing a seamless data ecosystem.
 It gives sponsors access to information according to their role and the predefined access rights given to them.
 Senior teams can view high-level data for oversight management, comparing multiple sites and tandem trials.
 Dashboards with user-defined KPIs provide an instant snapshot of any element of the trial, and the data can be sorted and filtered in multiple ways to show any combination of factors,” says Joseph Jameson, Data Analyst at SQN.